Ongoing Activities: Sustainability across the Academies

 Housing, Health, and Homelessness: Evaluating the Evidence

-A committee, under the auspices of the STS program and the Board on Population and Public Health Practice, will evaluate interventions and policy options for addressing urban homelessness, particularly permanent supportive housing programs.
-Specifically, the study will address the fundamental question, to what extent have permanent supportive housing programs improved health outcomes and affected health care costs in people experiencing homelessness?
-To address this question, the committee will take into consideration any variation in outcomes for different subsets of homeless populations, including people experiencing chronic homelessness and people identified as high-utilizers of health care services, as well as the variation in outcomes related to different housing configurations and approaches to services delivery and financing associated with permanent supportive housing.
+A committee, under the auspices of the Science and Technology for Sustainability (STS) Program and the Board on Population and Public Health Practice, evaluated interventions and policy options for addressing urban homelessness, particularly permanent supportive housing programs.
+Specifically, the study addressed the fundamental question, to what extent have permanent supportive housing programs improved health outcomes and affected health care costs in people experiencing homelessness?
+To address this question, the committee took into consideration any variation in outcomes for different subsets of homeless populations, including people experiencing chronic homelessness and people identified as high-utilizers of health care services, as well as the variation in outcomes related to different housing configurations and approaches to services delivery and financing associated with permanent supportive housing.
 (Science and Technology for Sustainability Program).

 Sustainability across the National Academies: Senior Level Coordinating Group